gklyne/I-D/app/app.md

 running application.
 It then matches the authority to the corresponding application package.

-The framework then resolves `/img/logo.png` from within that package, and returns an image buffer it already had cached in memory.
+The framework resolves `/img/logo.png` from within that package, and returns an image buffer it already had cached in memory.